-If you need help to stick with it, here are five tips on how to be single after a long relationship:
+If you need help to stick with it and avoid falling into a rebound relationship, here are five tips on how to be single after a long relationship:

 Now that you’re single, it’s a great time to check in with and nurture your non-romantic relationships.
 This can include friends, family, or even a pet!

 When you’re in a relationship for a while, it’s easy to start neglecting other relationships because you’re always with your partner.
 Take the time to reconnect with people you haven’t seen in a long time.
 Not only will it give you people to talk to if you need it, but you may also even start to find yourself forgetting about your recent breakup and enjoying yourself.
 Nurturing friendships and non-romantic relationships can show you that you can feel loved and happy outside of a romantic relationship.